alemart/speedy-vision/README.md

 ## Author

 **Speedy Vision** is developed by [Alexandre Martins](https://github.com/alemart), a computer scientist from Brazil.
 It is released under the [Apache-2.0 license](LICENSE).

-If you came here looking for Augmented Reality, [check my other project](https://github.com/alemart/martins-js) instead!

 -----